dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 author: Dylan Cunliffe
 ---

 ## 🚦 Overview

+Modern urban intersections are chaotic environments.
+My project aims to demonstrate how low-cost embedded systems can contribute to **safer, more intelligent intersections**.

+I created a **real time intersection awareness system** using the NVIDIA Jetson Orin Nano, a live camera feed, YOLOv8 object detection, a pedestrian-style button, and a set of high-brightness LEDs acting as “awareness indicators.”
+When the system detects a vehicle approaching from the side, the LEDs activate to warn a crossing pedestrian.
+The user can also press a button to simulate “requesting to cross.”

+This prototype shows how computer vision and embedded hardware can work together to support **safer, more informed crossing decisions**, especially in complex or low-visibility areas.

 For this project, I designed and built a complete **smart intersection simulation** using: